mafifnyc/qaae-lab/06-java/README2.md

-public void setTitle(String title): Used to set the title of book. public void setAuthor(String author): Used to set the name of author of book. public void setPrice(double price): Used to set the price of book. public double getTitle(): This method returns the title of book. public double getAuthor(): This method returns the author’s name of book. public String toString(): This method printed out book’s details to the screen
+public void setTitle(String title): Used to set the title of book. public void setAuthor(String author): Used to set the name of author of book. public void setPrice(double price): Used to set the price of book. public String getTitle(): This method returns the title of book. public String getAuthor(): This method returns the author’s name of book. public String toString(): This method printed out book’s details to the screen
 88. Print the average of three numbers entered by user by creating a class named 'Average' having a method to calculate and print the average.
 89. The Java class called Holidayis started below.
 An object of class Holidayrepresents a